Rari-Capital/rari-stable-pool-contracts/README.md

 # Rari Stable Pool: Smart Contracts & dApp

-Welcome to `rari-contracts`, the central repository for the Solidity source code behind the Rari Stable Pool's Ethereum-based smart contracts (with automated tests), web-based dApp, and documentation.
+Welcome to `rari-stable-pool-contracts`, the central repository for the Solidity source code behind the Rari Stable Pool's Ethereum-based smart contracts (with automated tests), web-based dApp, and documentation.

 ## How it works